The best hotels in Leticia

 Arrange community visits through the Leticia tourism office on Calle 8 or your jungle lodge.
 Independent visits are possible but guides who speak Ticuna make the experience 10 times richer.
 Expect to pay $40 to $60 per person for a half-day visit.

-Leticia's best neighborhoods
+Leticia's best hotel regions

 Leticia is small enough to walk across in 30 minutes, but the hotel experience changes dramatically between downtown, the riverfront, and the jungle lodges upriver.
 Downtown is where budget travelers land.
 The riverfront stretches along the Amazon where mid-range hotels have river views.
 Jungle lodges sit 30 minutes to 2 hours by boat.